 Keeping a fancy pet was a luxury.
 Some pirates may have wanted to flaunt that privilege like rich nobles.
 Pirates could show off their parrots to crewmates or people they met when they reached the port.

 Parrots are naturally social creatures and very intelligent.
 This would’ve been valuable to seamen, who needed company during their long voyages.
 A parrot would be able to talk and learn tricks.
 Although parrots only mimic human speech, this would help them seem more self-aware than a cat.

 Because parrots easily bond with humans, training would have been less difficult than with monkeys.
 They’re also less likely to attack people when aggravated or curious.
 If they did strike out at crewmates, the damage would be far less severe than with a monkey’s teeth and claws.

 Parrots Can Fly

 Parrots’ ability to fly is a big advantage for keeping them on ships.
 Like cats or monkeys, other animals might fall overboard while running around on deck or while the boat rocks during storms.
 However, there is no chance of this happening to parrots.
-A pirate would be less likely to lose their beloved pet due to accidents or drowning.
+Pirates would be less likely to lose their beloved pets due to accidents or drowning.